-England vs Pakistan, 2nd Test: England batsmen share load and keep Pakistan under pressure
+England vs Pakistan, 2nd Test: England build lead, pressure on Pakistan

 The Yorkshire keeper looked at ease in his home surroundings and struck successive boundaries in the 80th over before thin-edging his next ball to the keeper.

-That left Buttler, back in the side after being recalled for the previous test, to again prove there is more to his game than one-day belligerence.
+That left Buttler, back in the side after being recalled for the previous Test, to again prove there is more to his game than one-day belligerence.

-Just as at Lord’s in the first test, where he led the resistance with a fine 67, Buttler looked perfectly at ease in the longer form of the game, taking full advantage of the occasional good fortune that came his way.
+Just as at Lord’s in the first Test, where he led the resistance with a fine 67, Buttler looked perfectly at ease in the longer form of the game, taking full advantage of the occasional good fortune that came his way.

 Pakistan will rue dropping him when still in single figures — Hasan Ali spilled a sharp chance at midwicket — and, try as they might, the tourists failed to coax him into another indiscretion.